Ventura & Santa Barbara Counties, California

 nothing else can either.

 More than half of homeless adults have a history of traumatic brain injury.
-OWGER exists to address the neurological root of housing instability — before chronic homelessness takes permanent hold.
+OWG exists to address the neurological root of housing instability — before chronic homelessness takes permanent hold.

 Our Approach The Evidence